Last Updated on November 8, 2022.

 - Most WHS cases are also reported to have other critical illnesses present at the time of necropsy that could cause death in and of itself.
-Therefore, WHS be not the main cause of death even though the hedgehog may lesions consistent with WHS.
+Therefore, WHS be not the main cause of death even though the hedgehog may have lesions consistent with WHS.

 - Hedgehogs are often described as dying from WHS when in fact they did not have brain lesions consistent with multifocal leukoencephalopathy but simply had a wobbly gait when they passed or at some point during their illness.